How Many Hours Should You Study Per Day?

 2. Time until your exam

-Studies consistently show: Massed practice (cramming right before the exam) is less effective than distributed learning.
-3 hours over 4 days beats 12 hours in one sitting – every time.
+Studies consistently show that massed practice (cramming right before the exam) is less effective than distributed learning.
+3 hours over 4 days beats 12 hours in one sitting—every time.

 3. Your personal chronotype